 - a.
-Be a good employer - b.
-Consider social and environmental impacts in all decision making. - c.
-Promote social well-being and community support. - d.
-Respect, protect and enhance our historical and cultural heritage for the community of Westland. - e.
-Promote, manage and operate events and activities that develop economic benefits to the Westland region.
+Consider social and environmental impacts in all decision making. - b.
+Promote social well-being and community support. - c.
+Respect, protect and enhance our historical and cultural heritage for the community of Westland.

-3. Governance
+Governance

 The Directors of Destination Westland are appointed to govern and direct the company's activities, and have the following roles: